HenriqueNPinho/FEUP-LBAW/docs/PA/pa.md

 #### 8.1.
 Libraries Used

-The only library we used was FontAwesome, to use icons in our project.
+The only library we used was **FontAwesome**, to use icons in our project.
 Documentation can be found [here](https://fontawesome.com/v5.15/how-to-use/on-the-web/referencing-icons/basic-use).

 #### 8.2 User Stories

-> This subsection should include all high and medium priority user stories, sorted by order of implementation.
-Implementation should be sequential according to the order identified below.
->
-> If there are new user stories, also include them in this table.
-> The owner of the user story should have the name in **bold**.
-> This table should be updated when a user story is completed and another one started.

 | US Identifier | Name    | Module | Priority                       | Team Members               | State  |
 | ------------- | ------- | ------ | ------------------------------ | -------------------------- | ------ |